-Nexus 4 and Nexus 10 announced by Google alongside new Nexus 7 modelsAlex Wagner - Deputy Managing Editor, News Desk
+Nexus 4 and Nexus 10 announced by Google alongside new Nexus 7 modelsAlex Wagner - Editorial Director of News and Content

 Google just officially announced the LG Nexus 4 and Samsung Nexus 10, alongside new versions of the ASUS Nexus 7.
 First up, the Nexus 4 will be launching on the Google Play store on November 13, with pricing set at $299 for the 8GB model or $349 for the 16GB version.
 The Nexus 4 will be sold unlocked from Google, though a 16GB version will also be sold by T-Mobile for $199 with a two-year contract.

 When it comes to specs, the Nexus 4 features a 4.7-inch 1280x768 True HD IPS+ display and 1.3-megapixel camera on its face, as well as a second 8-megapixel shooter around back.
 It touts a 1.5GHz quad-core Snapdragon S4 Pro processor under its hood along with 2GB RAM.
 A 2,100mAh battery powers the whole show, and Android 4.2 Jelly Bean will come preloaded on the Nexus 4.
 Also included is wireless charging support, NFC and HSPA+ connectivity.